MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

     :scale: 100%
     :alt: List user Roles

-To create a group select the add group link in while in the group Viewing page.
+To create a group select the add group link in while in the groups viewing page.
 To

 edit an existing group, select the group by clicking on the group's name.